 When Frazier fought Buster Mathis on March 4, 1968, he was determined to clear any hint of tarnish from his Olympic medal.
 Before Frazier went to Tokyo he had won thirty-eight of forty right, His two losses had been to Mathis in the Olympics trials.

 When Mathis had a broken knuckle, Frazier had the upper hand.
-“Smokin Joe” flattened Mathis with a left with a left hook in 2:33 of the eleventh round.
+“Smokin Joe” flattened Mathis with a left hook in 2:33 of the eleventh round.

 Frazier became undisputed world champion on February 16, 1970, when the gong rang for the opening of the fifth round and the W.B.A’s champion, Jimmy Ellis, couldn’t come out.
 After the first round, in which Ellis held a margin, Frazier dominated the match with a steady and relentless style of strong, heavy pressure.

 As the end of the fourth round approached, Frazier bombarded Ellis’s body and head until the Kentuckian sank to that mat for a count of nine, during which the bell rang.
 Raising himself at the nine.

 Ellis managed to get to this corner, when the fifth round gong rang sounded, manager Angelo Dundee motioned to referee Tony Perez that Ellis could not continue.

 The first encounter with Muhammad Ali took place on March 8, 1971, at Madison Square Garden before 20,445 fans plus 1.3 million watching closed-circuit theatre TV.
 Ali who described his own fighting style as “Float like a butterfly, sting like a bee” was slowed down by Frazier’s constant pounding.